vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 If a market requires that orders are specified using integers, fractional order sizes do not apply and 1 is the smallest increment.

 ## Order types
-There are three order types available to traders: limit orders, market orders, and pegged orders.
+There are four order types available to traders: limit orders, market orders, stop orders, and pegged orders.
 One order type is automatically triggered to close out positions for distressed traders - that's called a network order.

-Orders can be persistent (stay on the order book) or non-persistent (never hit the order book).
+Orders can be persistent (stay on the order book) or non-persistent (never enter the order book).
 Some order types in Vega depend on the market state.

 ### Limit order
 A limit order is an instruction that allows you to specify the minimum price at which you will sell, or the maximum at which you will buy.